cschreib/fastpp/README.md

  - FAST++ is on average 5 times faster, and up to 30 times with multi-threading.
  - FAST++ uses 5 to 600 times less memory.
  - FAST++ can handle *much* larger parameter grids.
+ - FAST++ can generate models with arbitrary star formation histories.
  - FAST++ can use observational constraints on dust emission.
  - ... and more!
 See [Additional features](#additional-features).